 Skip to main content

-The simplest M2M method: the service account holds an ID + shared secret, sent via HTTP Basic on each token request.
-Right for quick starts and simple deployments — see the comparison if you're unsure which method fits.
+The simplest credential: ID + shared secret, sent via HTTP Basic on each token request.

 MCP_URL=https://your-mcp-server.example.com/mcp